-Module 1 provides an overview of the conceptual framework related to the proper employment of FHQ SP units to support and help contribute to a successful achievement of the Mandate.
-It also examines the nature, characteristics of the units and their enabling support to the military component
+Module 1 provides an overview of the conceptual framework related to SIGS operating in a UNPKO to that contribute towards a successful achievement of the Mandate.
+It also examines the nature and characteristics of SIGS and their support to forces in UN Missions.